KavinKishore1111/weather-data-ingestion/README.md

 # 🌦️ Real-Time Weather Data Collector

-A Python-based ETL pipeline that fetches real-time weather data from [Open-Meteo](https://open-meteo.com/) (no API key required) for multiple cities, transforms the data using Pandas, and stores it into a PostgreSQL database.
+A Python-based ETL pipeline that fetches real-time weather data from [Open-Meteo](https://open-meteo.com/) (no API key req) for multiple cities, transforms the data using Pandas, and stores it into a PostgreSQL database.
 You can later perform analysis on historical weather patterns such as average temperatures, wind speeds, etc.

 ---